muneebm/sips/sips/sips/sip-009-nft-standard.md

 Takes no arguments and returns the identifier for the last NFT registered using the contract.
 The returned ID can be used as the upper limit when iterating through all NFTs.

-This method should be defined as read-only, i.e. `define-read-only`.
+This function should be defined as read-only, i.e. `define-read-only`.

 ### Token URI